ansible/instruqt/tracks/getting-started-servicenow-automation/01-incident-creation/assignment.md

     instance.
 - type: text
   contents: |-
-    Credentials in Automation Controller are encrypted on creation and allow for organizations to share access to additional services without revealing sensitive information.
-Once credential passwords are encrypted, there is no way to retrieve the value.

-    Because of this, credentials are a good way to grant or revoke access to services at any time.
-As part of this environment, you have access to Automation Controller, and a user account on a ServiceNow instance with the credential already configured.
-- type: text
-  contents: |-
-    This learning track demonstrates the core capabilities of this intergration.
-The creation of this environment usually takes about a minute to complete.
+    This learning track demonstrates the core capabilities of this integration.

     If you happen to experience any issues with this learning track, please create a new issue on the Github page for this project: https://github.com/ansible/instruqt/issues
 tabs: